SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 the third child is an atomic node representing the default value -2.

+To support partially-defined values, the following tag is also defined:

+   - :c:enum:`YVAL_UNKNOWN`: Unknown value

+A node with this tag may be returned as the default value of a function *f*.
+In such a case, the model stores a finite list of mappings for *f* but does not assign a value to *f* outside the points listed in the mappings.

+The DAG-exploration API includes a function that returns the node for a term value, functions that provide information about a node, functions that return the value of leaf nodes, and functions that return the children of non-leaf nodes.

 .. c:function:: int32_t yices_get_value(model_t *mdl, term_t t, yval_t *val)